bufbuild/buf-examples/bsr/quickstart/README.md

 3. Adding documentation
 4. Using generated SDKs as an API consumer

-This folder contains a `start` directory, where you work on the example files, and a `finish` directory that you can use to compare against.
+It contains a `start` directory, where you work on the example files, and a `finish` directory that you can use to compare against.

 [docs]: https://buf.build/docs/bsr/quickstart/